 small and generic object engine, and all custom functionality

-(graphs or controls, for example) is encoded in the drawing by
+(charts or controls, for example) is encoded in the drawing by

 the way the objects in the drawing are connected.
 As soon as

 the object engine is ported, all prebuilt widgets and other